 There is a wide range of future career options in many sectors.
 Our graduates work for government and in the private sector, for non-profit organizations, environmental organizations and in international development, as well as in the multibillion dollar agri-food industry.

-■ Agri-business*: Solid financial and market analysis and appropriate policies of agriculture and food systems.
-Broad understanding of agriculture and food systems and specialized skills in business management.
+■ Agri-business*: Financial and market analysis, and the appropriate policies for agriculture and food systems; Understanding of agriculture and food systems, and specialized skills in business management

 To view required courses:

 For students interested in membership in L’Ordre des agronomes du Québec (OAQ), there are specific courses you must take as part of your program.
 These courses are provided through the specialization in Professional Agrology.This specialization must be taken together with the specialization in Agri-Business.

 ■ Management of natural resources

 ■ Environmental Economist